creditkarma/thrift-typescript/README.md

 In this example we are using the Request library as our underlying connection instance.
 The options for request (CoreOptions) are our request context.

+Here, the type HttpConnection is a generic with two type parameters, the first type is the type of the Client (which is also a generic), the second is the type of the request context, in this case CoreOptions.
+The client also has a type parameter that represents the request context.

 ```typescript
 import {
   createClient,